Dracula Has Risen from the Grave: Production

 This Hammer Dracula production was shot at Pinewood Studios situated in Iver Heath, Buckinghamshire.
 Missing are the approach road, coach path and moat seen in front of Castle Dracula in Dracula (1958) and Dracula: Prince of Darkness (1966).
 Those films were made at Bray Studios.

-The film was photographed by Arthur Grant using colored filters belonging to director Freddie Francis, also a cameraman, who used them when photographing The Innocents (1961).
-Whenever Dracula (or his castle) is in a scene, the frame edges are tinged crimson, amber and yellow.
+The film was photographed by Arthur Grant using coloured filters belonging to director Freddie Francis, also a cameraman, who used them when photographing The Innocents (1961).
+Whenever Count Dracula (Christopher Lee) or his castle is in a scene, the frame edges are tinged crimson, amber and yellow.
 Initially Terence Fisher was to direct the film, but dropped out after breaking his leg in an automobile accident; Freddie Francis stepped in.
 All of Ewan Hooper's dialogue is dubbed.

 Release

 In Australia, the film was the first Hammer Dracula to be passed by the censors; the previous films Dracula and Dracula: Prince of Darkness were banned.
-The film was slightly censored and ran for a three-week season at Sydney's Capitol theater in January 1970.
+The film was slightly censored and ran for a three-week season at Sydney's Capitol Theatre in January 1970.